portfolio-performance/portfolio-help/docs/en/how-to/index.md

 - [Directly Edit the XML File to Add the Quote Feed](quote-feed.md): Learn how to use a text editor to seamlessly incorporate the Quote Feed.

 - [Copy securities between portfolios](./copy-securities.md): A rather well hidden but easy method to manually copy securities between two portfolios within the PP app.

-- [Using Portfolio Report](historical-prices/portfolioreport.md): Easily adding securities and their Quote Feed to tour portfolio.